phogolabs/stride/README.md

 projects.
 Also it can start a mock server.
 So you can quickly start building your front-end app without waiting for your actual back-end.

-Thanks to the contributors of the following projects that empower `strive`:
+Thanks to the contributors of the following projects that empower `stride`:
 - [kin-openapi](https://github.com/getkin/kin-openapi)
 - [swagger-editor](https://github.com/swagger-api/swagger-editor)
 - [swagger-ui](https://github.com/swagger-api/swagger-ui)